LLNL/units/CONTRIBUTING.md

 The following is a set of guidelines for contributing to UNITS.
 These are suggested guidelines.
 Use your best judgment.

-## Table of Contents

 ## Licensing

-The units library is distributed under the terms of the bsd-3 clause license.
+The units library is distributed under the terms of the BSD-3 clause license.
 All new contributions must be made under this [license](https://github.com/LLNL/units/blob/main/LICENSE) in accordance with the github [terms of service](https://help.github.com/en/articles/github-terms-of-service#6-contributions-under-repository-license), which uses inbound=outbound policy.
 By submitting a pull request you are acknowledging that you have the right to license your code under these terms.

 ## [Code of Conduct](.github/CODE_OF_CONDUCT.md)